2023 Most Popular Physical Sciences Associate Degree Schools in the Great Lakes Region

 Read full report on Physical Sciences at University of Cincinnati - Clermont College

-University of Saint Francis - Fort Wayne landed the #6 spot in the 2023 rankings for the most popular associate degree physical sciences programs.
-Located in the city of Fort Wayne, University of St. Francis Fort Wayne is a private not-for-profit school with a small student population.
+University of Saint Francis - Fort Wayne did quite well in this year’s ranking of the most popular places for physical sciences students to get a associate degree.
+It came in at #6 on the list.
+Located in the large city of Fort Wayne, University of St. Francis Fort Wayne is a private not-for-profit school with a small student population.

 About 67% of the students majoring in physical sciences at the school are women while 33% are male.

-Full Physical Sciences at University of Saint Francis - Fort Wayne Report
+Read full report on Physical Sciences at University of Saint Francis - Fort Wayne

 University of Rio Grande did quite well in this year’s ranking of the most popular places for physical sciences students to get a associate degree.
 It came in at #8 on the list.
 University of Rio Grande is a small private not-for-profit school located in the rural area of Rio Grande.